Other: Ci wu jia (Chinese), Ussurian thorny pepperbush

 Uses And Preparations

-Dried root and root bark as a tea, tincture, or powdered and encapsulated.
+Dried root milled into powder as a tea, tincture, or encapsulated.